ManuGitDS/ManuGitDS/README.md

 🎓 I’ve just finished my Higher Technician in Web Application Development(DAW)
 💻 Passionate about web development and always eager to learn new technologies
 🚀 Currently building small projects to grow my skills and explore new tools
-📚 Learning JavaScript, React, and Git best practices
+📚 Exploring different technologies to find my path in web and software development
 🌱 Looking for my first opportunity as a junior web developer

 Thanks for visiting my profile! 😊